akensert/ddqn-isocratic-scouting-runs/README.md

 ### How to run

+#### 1. Training the agent
 To train the agent, navigate into `src/` and run from terminal: `python train.py`.
 The training will take about 30-90 min.
+To train for fewer or more episodes add the flag `--num_episodes={number of episodes}` after `python train.py`.
+And to train the model on a GPU (if available) add the flag `--use_gpu=True`.

+#### 2. Predicting with the agent
-To utilize the trained agent to select scouting runs, run from terminal: `python test.py`.
-This program is just a toy application, but illustrates how the agent could potentially be used to select isocratic scouting runs in practice.
+After the agent has been trained (`python train.py`), run from terminal: `python test.py` to utilize the trained agent to select scouting runs.
+The model estimated at the end is the Neue-Kuss model, and models the behavior of a compound.
+This model can be used to predict retention factors (k) for scouting runs with a different fraction of organic modifier (phi) in the mobile phase.
+Notice: This program is just a toy application; but illustrates how the agent could potentially be used to select isocratic scouting runs for compounds in practice.